-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Analyze computer arithmetic algorithms for fixed-point and floating-point binary operations. - CO2.
 Analyze the architecture, organization and functions of the components of a digital computer. - CO3.
-Design digital circuits for the given functional description of micro operations and memory elements. - CO4.
+Design digital circuits for the given functional description of microoperations and memory elements. - CO4.
 Investigate the performance of memory systems, I/O systems, pipelined processors and multiprocessors to evaluate the cost-performance trade-offs.

-UNIT-I: COMPUTER ARITHMETIC, REGISTER TRANSFER ANDMICROOPERATIONS (9 Periods)
+UNIT I - COMPUTER ARITHMETIC, REGISTER TRANSFER AND MICROOPERATIONS (9 periods)